velopaymentsapi/velo-ruby/docs/PayorsApi.md

 api_instance = VeloPayments::PayorsApi.new
 opts = {
-  descendants_of_payor: TODO, # String | The Payor ID from which to start the query to show all descendants
+  descendants_of_payor: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | The Payor ID from which to start the query to show all descendants
-  parent_of_payor: TODO, # String | Look for the parent payor details for this payor id
+  parent_of_payor: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | Look for the parent payor details for this payor id
   fields: 'fields_example' # String | List of additional Payor fields to include in the response for each Payor.
 The values of payorId and payorName and always included for each Payor - 'fields' allows you to add to this.
 Example: ```fields=primaryContactEmail,kycState``` - will include payorId+payorName+primaryContactEmail+kycState for each Payor Default if not specified is to include only payorId and payorName.
 The supported fields are any combination of: primaryContactEmail,kycState
 }